serazing/xarray_tutorials/README.rst

 After having cloned this repository, the package required for the tutorials may be installed using the following command::

   conda env create -f xarray_env.yml

 Then, activate the environement using::

   source activate xarray_env

 and finallly launch a jupyter notebook using the command::

   jupyter notebook

 Contents
 --------
+There are several notebooks that introduces to the different functionnalities of xarray_:

- * Computation of climatological quanitities
+ * ``sea_level_variability.ipynb``: Computation of climatological quantities of sea level reconstruction from the `JPL <http://sealevel.jpl.nasa.gov/data/>`_

 .. _dask: http://dask.pydata.org